Pleurotus ostreatus: Similar species

+It is related to the similarly cultivated Pleurotus eryngii (king oyster mushroom).
+Other similar species include P. columbinus, P. cornucopiae, Hohenbuehelia petaloides, the hairy-capped Phyllotopsis nidulans, and the smaller Pleurocybella porrigens.

-Omphalotus nidiformis is a toxic lookalike found in Australia and Japan.
-In North America, Omphalotus olivascens, the western jack-o'-lantern mushroom and Clitocybe dealbata, the ivory funnel mushroom, both bear a resemblance to Pleurotus ostreatus.
-Both Omphalotus olivascens and Clitocybe dealbata contain muscarine and are toxic.
+Omphalotus nidiformis is a toxic lookalike found in Australia.
+In North America, potential lookalikes include the toxic muscarine-containing O. olivascens (the western jack-o'-lantern mushroom) and Clitocybe dealbata (the ivory funnel mushroom).
+Some toxic Lentinellus species are similar in appearance, but have gills with jagged edges and finely haired caps.

-Carnivorous activity

-Pleurotus ostreatus is a carnivorous fungus, preying on nematodes by using a calcium-dependent toxin that paralyzes the prey within minutes of contact, causing necrosis and formation of a slurry to facilitate ingestion as a protein-rich food source.

-Habitat
+Distribution and habitat

 The oyster mushroom is widespread in many temperate and subtropical forests throughout the world, although it is absent from the Pacific Northwest of North America, being replaced by P. pulmonarius and P. populinus.
 It is a saprotroph that acts as a primary decomposer of wood, especially deciduous trees, and beech trees in particular.
 It is a white-rot wood-decay fungus.

-The oyster mushroom is one of the few known carnivorous fungi.
-Its mycelia can kill and digest nematodes, which is believed to be a way in which the mushroom obtains nitrogen.

-The standard oyster mushroom can grow in many places, but some other related species, such as the branched oyster mushroom, grow only on trees.
-They may be found all year round in the UK.
+The oyster mushroom can be found in many habitats, year round in the United Kingdom, while some related species (e.g. the branched oyster mushroom) grow only on trees.